Vichy

 So in that eleven month period from December 1941 to November 1942, a citizen of the U.S. could travel more or less freely around southern France.
 Not only that, the United States had a consulate in Vichy France.

 Come to think of it, ‘Casablanca’ – the Humphrey Bogart/Ingrid Bergman film could be just that – an American in Vichy controlled Morocco during that period.
 Though to be sure it could be set in the period before the U.S. entered the war in December 1941.
-I guess there may be clues or statements in the film about when it was set – a good excuse to watch it again, and closely.
+I guess there may be clues or statements in the film about when it was set.
+And now reading about the film at filmsite.org I find:

 The Hollywood fairy-tale was actually filmed during a time of US ties with Vichy France when President Roosevelt equivocated and vacillated between pro-Vichy or pro-Gaullist support.
 And it was rushed into general release almost three weeks after the Allied landing at the Axis-occupied, North African city of Casablanca, when Eisenhower’s forces marched into the African city.
 Due to the military action, Warner Bros.
 Studios was able to capitalize on the free publicity and the nation’s familiarity with the city’s name when the film opened.